zhaqenl/zhaqenl.github.io/en/src/excerpts.md

   of not being seen and accepted, even by loving parents.

+- If, despite decades of evidence, “big-*T* trauma” has barely registered on the medical radar screen, small-*t* trauma does not even cause a blip.

 - The usual conception of trauma conjures up notions of catastrophic events: hurricanes, abuse, egregious neglect, and war.
 This has the unintended and misleading effect of relegating trauma to the realm of the abnormal, the